 \section{Conclusions}

-We have studied the error scaling of a quantum control problem as a function of the noise level and control resources from an information theoretical perspective as well as from a dynamic perspective both analytically and numerically.
+We have studied the error scaling of a quantum control problem as a function of the noise level and control resources from an information theoretical perspective, as well as from a dynamic perspective both analytically and numerically.
 We have shown that the two approaches lead to the same scaling and thus are consistent.
-To achieve the results we have extended the information theoretical model of Ref.~\cite{Lloyd1} to colored noise and we have investigated numerical examples for both white noise and colored noise to study the relationship between the information theoretical error bounds with the results of optimal control solutions.
-We have also analytically investigated the dynamics of a quantum system coupled to a temporally correlated environment, with the help of the Kofman-Kurizki universal formula and recovered the same scaling of the control error with the control modulation as predicted by the information theoretical bounds.
+To achieve the results we have extended the information theoretical model of Ref.~\cite{Lloyd1} to colored noise and we have performed numerical examples for both white noise and colored noise to investigate the relationship between the information theoretical error bounds with the results of optimal control solutions.
+Furthermore, we have also analytically investigated the dynamics of a quantum system coupled to a temporally correlated environment, with the help of the Kofman-Kurizki universal formula, and then recovered the same scaling of the control error with the control modulation as predicted by the information theoretical bounds.
+A generalization of these results to the case of quantum gate optimization seems possible by replacing the dimension of the reachable states with the dimension of the special unitary group containing the gates.
+This could be investigated in a future work.

 We expect that our results can pave the way towards an improved design of optimized control pulses for open quantum systems, whereby the optimization is performed also with respect to some environmental features.
-High fidelity control of open quantum systems is an extremely important ingredient in the emerging field of quantum technologies where one needs to perform precise operations under realistic (noisy) settings.
+High fidelity control of open quantum systems, indeed, is an extremely important ingredient in the emerging field of quantum technologies, where one needs to perform precise operations under realistic (noisy) settings.